-Julia is a 4th-year student in the Classical Studies program at Penn.
+Julia Simons is a Classicist who specializes in ancient medicine.
 Julia received a Bachelor of Arts with a triple major in Classics, Latin and Greek and a first class BA Honours degree in Greek from Victoria University of Wellington, New Zealand.
 In 2013 she received a Victoria Master’s by Thesis Scholarship, and her thesis ‘The Psychopathology of Desire in the Argonautika’ examined the symptomology of love in the Argonautica and evaluated allusions to contemporaneous philosophical theories and medical discoveries of body and mind.
 In 2015 she attended the Summer School in Osteoarchaeology and Paleopathology at the University of Pisa, Italy and from 2014 to 2016 she was a Latin Teaching Fellow at Victoria University.
 She entered the PhD program at Penn in 2016.
 She was named Paturick Fellow for 2018 and is a 2019 Dean's Scholar.
 In 2019 she was also named a Junior Kolb Fellow.

 She graduated from Penn with a PhD in August 2023 and her thesis 'Tuberculosis in the Greco-Roman World' is the first large-scale investigation of tuberculosis in the Greco-Roman world that synthesises the bioarchaeological, literary and iconographic evidence for tuberculosis to shed light on the experience of the tuberculosis sufferer.